mail2chromium/ffmpeg-webrtc-streamer/README.md

 # ffmpeg-webrtc-streamer
 Stream FFMPEG based Audio and Video using WebRtc.
 It is the most fastest P2P based streamer which gets Audio and Video from FFMPEG and then stream it to **WebRtc Endpoints** (Android, iOS, Web) and **Media Servers** like *Ant-Media*.

+#### Important Note:
+   **To get better results, Please test this on local deployed AntMedia Server.**

 ## Quick Usage:
 -----

 If you are running this first time.
 Just run the following commands to get executables.
-To get better results, Please test this on local deployed AntMedia Server.

 ## For AntMedia Publisher: